Last updated: 1 April 2026

 Schedule for night-time deliveries

-Large loads transporting electro-mechanical and steel lining components from Port Kembla via Cooma and the Snowy Mountains Highway are being delivered to Lobs Hole.
+Large loads transporting electro-mechanical components from Port Kembla via Cooma and the Snowy Mountains Highway are being delivered to Lobs Hole.

 The following overnight loads are scheduled*: